digitallyinduced/ihp/Guide/package-management.markdown

     haskellEnv
 ```

-If running, stop your development server.
-Now run `make -B .envrc`.
-This will install imagemagick locally to your project.
+Again, if `./start` is running, `lorri` will download and install the package and put it into development environment.

+You can also update the environment without the `./start` script using `lorri watch --once`.

-When you are inside the project with your terminal, you can also call `imagemagick` to see that it's available.
+When you are inside the project with your terminal, you can call `imagemagick` to see that it's available.

 You can look up the package name for the software you depend on inside the nixpkgs repository.
 [Just open it on GitHub](https://github.com/NixOS/nixpkgs) and use the GitHub search to look up the package name.